Knowing (film): Lawsuit

-Science controversy
+Scientific accuracy

 Regarding the film's grounding in science, director Alex Proyas said at a press conference: "The science was important.
 I wanted to make the movie credible.
 So of course we researched as much as we could and tried to give it as much authenticity as we could".

+Several writers criticized the treatment of science in the film.
 Ian O'Neill of Discovery News criticized the film's solar flare plot line, pointing out that the most powerful solar flares could never incinerate Earthly cities.
 Erin McCarthy of Popular Mechanics calls attention to the film's confusion of numerology, the occult's study of how numbers like dates of birth influence human affairs, with the ability of science to describe the world mathematically to make predictions about things like weather or create technology like cell phones.
 Steve Biodrowski of Cinefantastique refers to the film's approach as disappointingly "pseudo-scientific".
 He writes, "Cage plays an astronomer, and his discussions with a colleague hint that the film may actually grapple with the question of predicting the future, perhaps even offer a plausible theory.
 Unfortunately, this approach is abandoned as Koestler pursues the disasters, and the film eventually moves into a mystical approach".

 Asked about his research for the role, Nicolas Cage stated: "I grew up with a professor, so that was all the research I ever needed".
-His father, August Coppola, was a professor of comparative literature at Cal State Long Beach.
+His father, August Coppola, was a professor of comparative literature at California State University, Long Beach.